LoopKit/loopdocs/docs/loop-3/add-pump.md

 * Insulin Pump Simulator

 !!! info "Omnipod vs Omnipod DASH"
-    Insulet uses the term Omnipod to refer to the older (Eros) pods.
+    Insulet (and the Loop app) uses Omnipod to refer to the older (Eros) pods.

-    Insulet uses the term Omnipod DASH to refer to newer BLE DASH pods.
+    Insulet (and the Loop app) uses Omnipod DASH to refer to newer BLE DASH pods.

-    The Loop app follows this convention.
-LoopDocs uses:
+    The Loop app does not support Omnipod 5 pods.

+    LoopDocs uses these terms:

-    * **Omnipod**: specific to the older (Eros) pods that require a RileyLink compatible device
+    * **Omnipod**: older (Eros) pods (requires RileyLink compatible device to Loop)
-    * **Omnipod DASH**: specific to the new BLE pods
+    * **Omnipod DASH**: newer BLE pods (phone talks directly to pod - no extra device needed to Loop)
-    * **Omnipod Common**: refers to information that is common to both types of pods
+    * **Omnipod Common**: information common to Omnipod and Omnipod DASH

 ### Steps to Add a Pump

 When adding a pump, the steps you take depend on the type of pump.

 * All steps for any pump are presented in order on this page
-* When you see the words "If you are adding `type of pump`" skip ahead in docs to "link", click on the link to move to the next step for that pump
+* When you see the words "If you are adding `type of pump`" skip ahead in docs to "link", click on the link to continue adding that pump
     * In other words, you can skip the next step

 Some people prefer to know the steps for their pump before they begin: